 Fig. 189 Make sure the anti-theft wheel bolts are positioned correctly.

 3. Install the anti-theft wheel bolt clockwise using the adapter in the correct position and lightly tighten.
+Start the bolt by hand first to avoid cross-threading.
+The bolt should turn smoothly; if resistance appears immediately, stop and realign the wheel or bolt.

-6. Tighten all wheel bolts securely clockwise using the lug wrench ⇒ .
-Do not go in order around the wheel while doing this, but rather always switch to a wheel bolt on the opposite side.
+6. Tighten all wheel bolts securely clockwise using the lug wrench ⇒

 7. Fit the caps or hubcap ⇒ Removing and Fitting Wheel Hub Covers, ⇒ Removing and Fitting Hubcaps, ⇒ Removing and Fitting the Wheel Bolt Caps.
+Check that each cover, cap, or trim piece is fully engaged before driving.

 After a wheel change

 1. Clean the vehicle tool kit and place it back in the foam piece in the luggage compartment.
+Make sure the jack, crank, lug wrench, adapter, extraction hook, and any small parts are returned to their proper positions.

 3. Get the tightening torque of the wheel bolts checked as soon as possible at the nearest authorized Volkswagen dealer or authorized Volkswagen Service Facility.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.